zcqsntr/RL_OED-proposal/README.md

 ## Preliminary Findings

 We had written a [paper](https://www.biorxiv.org/content/10.1101/2022.05.09.491138v1.abstract), currently on bioArxiv, in review at PLOS computational biology which demonstrates the effectiveness of the method on simple models.
-Based on this paper we were contacted by Nicolas Cruz group to initiate a collaboration to implement our method in their lab.

 ## Next Steps